 ABOUT THE LIFE EVENT

-LIFE is an annual one-day seminar that provides leadership development and networking opportunities for the Colorado, Wyoming and New Mexico region.
+LIFE is an annual program (typically one day and now a 3-day series for 2021) that provides leadership development and networking opportunities for the Colorado, Wyoming and New Mexico region.
 The goals of the event include:

 - Developing leadership skills & competence